 How To Install MySQL on Debian 12

 In this tutorial, we will show you how to install MySQL on Debian 12.
-For those of you who didn’t know, MySQL is a popular open-source relational database management system and is a fundamental component of many web applications and services.
-Remember to continue exploring MySQL’s extensive capabilities and features to maximize its potential for your projects.
+For those of you who didn’t know, MySQL is a widely-used open-source relational database management system (RDBMS) that powers many popular websites, applications, and services.
+Whether you’re a developer, system administrator, or data analyst, installing MySQL on your Debian 12 system is often a crucial first step.

 Prerequisites